aakriti80043-create/Seasonal_Agriculture_Performance_Analysis/README.md

 # Seasonal Agriculture Performance Analysis

 A data analytics project analyzing how agricultural performance varies across seasons, using a farm-level dataset covering seasons, states, crops, and irrigation methods across India.
-Completed as the major project for the VOIS AICTE Internship (Data Visualization track).
+Completed as the major project for the VOIS AICTE Internship.

 ## Problem Statement